mikro-orm/mikro-orm/docs/docs/logging.md

 });
 ```

-For MongoDB you can use `MongoHighlighter` from `@mikro-orm/mongo-highlighter` package.
+For MongoDB, you can use `MongoHighlighter` from `@mikro-orm/mongo-highlighter` package.

 ## Logger Customization